semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/saml-authentication-method-match.md

 # SAML SSO Error: Authentication method doesn't match requested

-When logging in to Semgrep using SAML single-sign on (SSO), you may see an error `Authentication method doesn't match requested`.
-The error might look something like this:
+When logging in to Semgrep using SAML single-sign on (SSO), you may see the error `Authentication method doesn't match requested`:

 ![SAML auth method error](/img/kb/saml-auth-method-doesnt-match.png)